-- whether the introduction of a retail use upon this site would undermine the vitality and viability of existing centres; - whether the introduction of a retail use on this site would undermine the ability to meet the Isle of Sheppey and Swale's industrial floorspace needs for the plan period. - 8.4 In terms of the first point, both the NPPF and policy DM 2 of the Local Plan seek to protect the vitality and viability of existing centres.
-In terms of the process for assessing this, firstly proposals for main town centre uses should follow a sequential test to assess potential town centre or edge of centre sites, and secondly, where the proposed floorspace is above a certain threshold, include a retail impact assessment in order to demonstrate what the impact of the retail development would be on the vitality and viability of an existing centre.
-Policy DM 2 uses the NPPF threshold that a retail impact assessment should be provided if the development exceeds 2,500sqm of gross floorspace. - 8.5 An 'Economic and Retail Statement' was submitted in support of the planning application which includes a sequential approach.
-The sites and their assessment were as follows

-(n.b. the definition of 'edge of centre' is within 300m of the primary area - as defined by the Local Plan proposals map):
+- whether the introduction of a retail use upon this site would undermine the vitality and viability of existing centres.

+- whether the introduction of a retail use on this site would undermine the ability to meet the Isle of Sheppey and Swale's industrial floorspace needs for the plan period.

+- 9.4 In terms of the first point, both the NPPF and policy DM 2 of the Local Plan seek to protect the vitality and viability of existing centres.
+In terms of the process for assessing this, firstly proposals for main town centre uses should follow a sequential test to assess potential town centre or edge of centre sites, and secondly, where the proposed floorspace is above a certain threshold, include a retail impact assessment to demonstrate what the impact of the retail development would be on the vitality and viability of an existing centre.
+Policy DM 2 uses the NPPF threshold that a retail impact assessment should be provided if the development exceeds 2,500sqm of gross floorspace. - 9.5 A 'Planning, Economic and Retail Statement' was submitted in support of the planning application which includes a sequential approach.
+The sites and their assessment were as follows (n.b. the definition of 'edge of centre' is within 300m of the primary area as defined by the Local Plan proposals map): - Rose Street and Rose Street South Car Parks, Sheerness (edge of centre) these sites were discounted as they were not available due to being in use as car parks and not suitable as they are too small and dissected by Rose Street.
+The site is also used for Sheerness Market. - Cross Street Car Park, Sheerness (edge of centre) this site was discounted as it is not available due to being used as a car park and is not suitable as it is too small. - Land at Trinity Road, Sheerness (edge of centre) this site was discounted as it is not available due to planning permission being granted for residential development and not suitable as it is too small. - Tesco Car Park, Bridge Road, Sheerness (edge of centre) this site was discounted as it is not available due to its continued use as the car park for Tesco, regardless that it is considered suitable.